 Step 2: Reduce the heat & add yogurt starter

 Then, reduce the heat of the milk to 43C (110F) and add your yogurt starter.
+About a tablespoon or so of starter would be good enough.
 A yogurt starter can be simply some store-bought yogurt to get your batch started.

 If it's too hot when we pour some yogurt starter in, the bacteria may die.
-So we reduce the heat.
+So we need to reduce the heat.

 Step 3: Keep it warm for 7 hours

 Keep your batch at around 43C (110F) for the next 7+ hours.
-Then, when the milk sets (turns into a solid state), extract out that yellowish whey.
+Then, when the milk sets (turns into a solid state), pour out the yellowish whey underneath.